 Your key landing page

 Your home page, or key landing page, is often the very first place that potentially interested parties will come to on your website and so it is very important that it delivers the right message and keeps their interest.
 Your home-page shouldn’t be overly wordy, but it does need to provide your customers with a little insight into what you do, who you are and what it is you offer.
 You can then expand on these concepts further in other pages of your website.
+If you want to better your site, then this Digital Experience Strategy Guide could be just what you need.

 Your load speed